Avril Fahey

 124 Women's National Cricket League matches and 32 Women's Twenty20 games for the Western Fury.

 Fahey played six Tests and 40 One Day Internationals for the Australia national women's cricket team.

 Fahey retired from cricket in 2012.
 She captained the Western Fury in 45 matches and was the first woman to play 150 matches for Western Australia.

+As of July 2024, Fahey is the chair of the WACA Board.